-I would be such a disappointing mother (a frightful thing indeed!) to our 3 year old, if I didn’t feature one of our most beloved read/sing-alouds, Room on the Broom.
+I would be such a disappointing mother (a frightful thing indeed!), if I didn’t feature one of our most beloved read/sing-alouds, Room on the Broom.
 It’s not a Halloween-specific story, but we tend to read it more around this time of year.

 If your little ones also love this book, then easily win their hearts by dressing up as the characters.
 You can also read on for additional themed ideas at the end!

 For Room on the Broom, here’s the quick and easy (and I mean easy, even if you aren’t too crafty!) way.

 The Witch: Red shirt, purple skirt, white tights, black shoes, black cape from any black fabric pinned with something green (a button, a fake gem, or whatever you’ve got lying around), a witches hat, braid, and bow.
 Don’t forget your broom.
 Go ALL out with temporary dye or a ginger colored wig, braided down the back.
 And add/paint on a wart.
 Voila, you have a witch (without fries…read the book).

 The Dog: White sweat shirt and sweat pants.
 Add spots by attaching brown felt (I’d use a glue gun or a basic stitch) or painting them on.
 White shoes.
 Attach dog ears made of brown felt to a headband or beanie.
 Roll up some white felt and add a brown spot to make your tail then use a safety pin to attach it.
 Paint on a cute doggy nose and some whiskers.